LifeUntainted/lifeuntainted.github.io/_posts/2024-12-01-how-to-build-resilience.md

 Resilience is a skill you can develop with intentional effort.
 By adopting these strategies, leveraging our free tools, and engaging with expert resources, you can build a more resilient mindset starting today.

 ### Share Your Story
 What strategies have worked for you in building resilience?
-Share your experience in the comments below or on social media with **#321niche** to inspire others!
+Share your experience on social media with **#321niche** to inspire others!

 ---
 321niche.com